pha5echange/eng-tools/README.md

 1) timeslicer:

-This generates a list of cluster dates from `first_cluster.txt' and uses this ti bulk-create OMEGAYEAR folders in 'ts_data/', with associated timesliced genre files (in 'ts_data/OMEGAYEAR/genres') and 'ts_data/OMEGAYEAR/OMEGAYEAR_artistNums.txt'.
+This generates a list of cluster dates from `first_cluster.txt' and uses this to bulk-create OMEGAYEAR folders in 'ts_data/', with associated timesliced genre files (in 'ts_data/OMEGAYEAR/genres') and 'ts_data/OMEGAYEAR/OMEGAYEAR_artistNums.txt'.
 It is designed to allow timesliced-data processing using existing methods.

 2) eng_nodesets: